 In some cases, the taxpayers shall be subjected to capital gain tax with 20% of tax rate to those of income gain from capital transferring for corporate owners or 0.1% of tax rate to sales amount for securities owned by individuals (applied to Joint Stock Company cases).

 Apart from the above, the taxpayers operating in some business lines and sectors with special conditions may be subject to other taxes such as: environment protection tax; natural resources tax; special consumption tax, etc.

-ALB & Partners Law Firm is known as a professional and reputable legal advisor with respect to investment and business activities of foreign investors in Vietnam.
+ALB & Partners Law Firm is known as a professional and reputable legal advisor with respect to Vietnam tax law, investment and business activities of foreign investors in Vietnam.